banyansecurity/installer/cloudformation/netagent1/README.md

-# Deploy AccessTier using AWS CloudFormation
+# Deploy Access Tier with Netagent v1 using AWS CloudFormation

+> :warning: **Note: Netagent v2 has been released.
+This article describes installation and configuration of an Access Tier with legacy Netagent v1.
+To install the latest Access Tier, use the [latest v2 installation guides](../netagent2).**

 ### Prerequisites